jasonankeodendaal/JSTYP.ME/README.md

-# Interactive Kiosk System - Full Setup Guide
+# Interactive Kiosk System - Full Setup Guide (Updated & More Reliable)

 Welcome to your Interactive Kiosk System.
 This guide provides the definitive, step-by-step instructions for deploying your kiosk application to Vercel for global access, while using your main PC as a secure, persistent storage server.